rdivyanshu/rdivyanshu.github.io/mds/2023/04/next-permutation-in-dafny.md

   }
 ~~~

-Finally we arrive at case when `k` is equal `i-1`.
+Finally we arrive at case when `k` is equal to `i-1`.
 It requires further case analysis.
 If `m[k]` is equal to
 `res[k]` then `multiset(m[(k+1)..])` is equal to `multiset(res[(k+1)..])`.
 By using
 `increasing_multiset_aux_lemma` which states that increasing sequence is smallest among sequences
 generated from multiset we complete the proof.
 Case `m[k]` is less than `res[k]` is also impossible
 as we picked smallest element greater than `res[k]` in `multiset(arr[k..])` to replace it with.
 Using `forall` statement we remind Dafny of this fact.
-Establishing false follows similiar pattern
+Establishing false follows similar pattern
 as earlier contradiction.

 Final verified program with all auxiliary lemma is listed [here](https://gist.github.com/rdivyanshu/c7ced3c3ff2bfc9c3cc38b2cae6609f0).
 That's all.